Climate of Titan: Methane rain and lakes

-The findings of the Huygens probe indicate that Titan's atmosphere periodically rains liquid methane and other organic compounds onto the moon's surface.
-In October 2007, observers noted an increase in apparent opacity in the clouds above the equatorial Xanadu region, suggestive of "methane drizzle", though this was not direct evidence for rain.
-However, subsequent images of lakes in Titan's southern hemisphere taken over one year show that they are enlarged and filled by seasonal hydrocarbon rainfall.
-It is possible that areas of Titan's surface may be coated in a layer of tholins, but this has not been confirmed.
-The presence of rain indicates that Titan may be the only Solar System body besides Earth upon which rainbows could form.
-However, given the extreme opacity of the atmosphere to visible light, the vast majority of any rainbows would be visible only in the infrared.
+Observations by the Huygens probe indicate that Titan's atmosphere periodically produces rainfall of liquid methane and other organic compounds onto the surface.
+In October 2007, observers detected an increase in cloud opacity over the equatorial Xanadu region, which was interpreted as possible evidence of "methane drizzle", although it was not direct evidence of rainfall.
+Subsequent images of lakes in Titan's southern hemisphere taken over more than a year showed that they had expanded and filled through seasonal hydrocarbon rainfall.
+Titan is one of the few places in the Solar System where rainbows could theoretically form, although most would be visible only at infrared wavelengths because Titan's atmosphere is relatively clear at those wavelengths.